 Job opportunities for 10/12th pass students

 On viewers' interest, we have made an attempt to create "Free Indian Career Counselor" where readers and administrators may post job and vocational training opportunities provided by corporate houses and industry w.e.f.
 20th December 2015.
-Interested visitors may jo0in the group to get information and help others to seek opportunities for those having similar qualifications.
+Interested visitors may join the group to get information and help others to seek opportunities for those having similar qualifications.
 Based on the success of this group, new ways would be worked out to help students in providing guidance with 10 or 12th qualification.
 Already thousands of members are being guided by the experts in the group are providing guidance and motivation to Indian youth.
 Experts of different fields are requested to join the group and share their expertise and wisdom to needy people.

 Though the age limit for most exams is 18-27 as of a given date, many categories of applicants are allowed to test at a higher age.